MageMCU/DDMR-Orientation/README.md

 ## NOTICE

-- The code uses a magnetometer sensor which in integrated into the code...
+- The code uses a magnetometer sensor which is integrated into the code...
 If by chance you have a different sensor, the sensor code may be exchanged with your code...
 This is the last project of the year 2023 except I will review the repositories for completeness abd functionality.
 The DDMR-Orientation was a planned project since summer of 2022, it is an accumulation of all the work presented in the repositories at MageMCU.

 ## Disclaimer and Terms